DominoKit/domino-immutables/README.md

 # GWT Immutables

-A wrapper project for Immutables.org that allows it to work with GWT.
+A wrapper project for Immutables.org to work with GWT.

 ## Setup